VisserJ/visserj.github.io/index.md

 ---
 # Welcome!

-Not sure how you ended up here but welcome to my personal web page!
-Feel free to browse around.
-If you are looking for a blog post you can try looking over [here](posts)!
+Not sure how you ended up here but welcome to my personal page.
+If you'd like to know more about me, I suggest visiting the [about](about) page.
+If you are looking for a blog post you can try looking over [here](posts).
+Feel free to browse around!

 ## Projects